SimonCB765/ProteinDatabaseManipulation/README.txt

 parsePSIBLAST
 parseSEG
 parseTTD
-	Takes the TTD target database data and the TTD drug data, and returns ont file of the UniProt accessions of the approved target proteins and one containing a mapping of approved targets to approved drugs.
+	Takes the TTD target database data and the TTD drug data, and returns one file of the UniProt accessions of the approved target proteins and one containing a mapping of approved targets to approved drugs.
 	UPAccessions (TTDUPAccessions) - A file of UniProt accessions, one on each line.
 		Each UP accession in the file is the target of an approved drug (as recorded by the TTD).
 	TTDTarget2Drug (TTDTarget2Drug) - A tab separated (tsv) file, with three elements on each line.